-Facilitators and traffickers move migrants by air across the globe using forged and counterfeit documentation as well as the connivance of corrupted officials and airline staff.
-They plan complex and circuitous routings to disguise the true identity, provenance and, sometimes, nationality as well as intentions of their customers/victims.
+Facilitators and traffickers move migrants by air across the globe using forged and counterfeit documentation.
+They plan complex and circuitous routings to disguise the true identity, provenance and indeed sometimes nationality and intentions of their customers/victims.

 Collective responses to these challenges are required to seek to identify embarkation airports routes and airlines associated with high risk of irregular migration.
+Also required is the adoption of systems to develop useful profiles to identify high risk passengers from manifest or API/PNR data.

-Armed with this intelligence, physical operational measures, selective gate checks and targeted covert surveillance of the pre-entry and transit areas of airports serve to disrupt the activities of those seeking to abuse the immigration controls at airports.
+Armed with this intelligence, physical operational measures, first line border control, selective gate checks and targeted covert surveillance of the pre-entry and transit areas of airports serves to disrupt the activities of those seeking to abuse the immigration controls at airports.

 JO Alexis seeks to strengthen the ability of the participating airports to perform in these areas.

-The thorough assessment of the situation for JO Alexis I 2015 can be found in the Specific Annex 1.
+The thorough assessment of the situation for JO Alexis II 2015 can be found in the Specific Annex 1.